Teach anytime, anywhere

 • The lowest commission rate in North America

-• Access a large pool of students in Canada at your fingertips
+• Access a large pool of students in Canada and internationally

 If you are reading this page, then that means you are interested in becoming a TUEX-authorized tutor; congratulations!
-Questions may include: how do I apply?
-How do I get clients?
+Questions may include: How do I apply?
+How do students register?
 How many sessions will I be able to schedule?

 • The more cluttered a display is, the harder it is for people to visually search for information.

 • The less predictable a display is, the less likely it is that users will be able to accurately recall the information

 We have used these design principles to set standard formats across academic and course categories.
 They are outlined in the tabs on the left-hand side.

 The first step is to download the “TUEX Tutor” App from the app store (iOS/Google Play) and familiarize yourself with the interface.
 Register for an account by using your phone number.
 Set your schedule and list your classes.